 Keep these three thoughts front of mind:

 - Customer not transaction.
 Move away from selling products or services to anyone who steps forward as a result of your team's marketing manipulations.
 Instead focus on the whole customer journey and the lifetime value of that customer.
+Work out what else you can sell them, on what triggers.
 To do this you need to understand every aspect of your interactions with prospects and customers.

 - Solutions vs. Selling.
 This is a mindset and an execution challenge.
-Understand the customer need and work out how you can profitably give them what they want should be the basis of all of your business decisions.
+Understanding the customer need and working out how you can profitably give them what they want should be the basis of all of your business decisions.
 This includes your products, your channels and your partners.
-Understanding the ROI on key messages to the marketplace is crucial.
+Clarity of the ROI on key messages to the marketplace is crucial.

 Customer-centricity delivers the value needed